Basic Drawing

 Using the grid method

-This grid method was developed during the Renaissance and was an important skill that enabled masters like DaVinci and Durer with to depict the proportion of objects accurately .
+This grid method was developed during the Renaissance and was an important skill that enabled masters like DaVinci and Durer to depict the proportion of objects accurately .
 Here is my video that demonstrates this method.

 Here are several videos I have created on shading still life objects.